tysmithnet/debugging-recipes/WinDbg/.NET/tasks.md

  - sos
  - sosex
  - mex
+ - pykd

 My goal is to provide a number of correct solutions for each particular use case.
 Please feel free to submit a PR if you have other methods.

+## Loading the correct DAC
+The DAC is the library that allows WinDbg to make sense of the CLR's internals.
+To load the correct version of the DAC use: `.cordll -ve -u -l`

 ## Loading Extensions
 The call to `!mu` in the below example is just to force sosex to load the appropriate version of sos for you.
 You could also just load the correctly version if you know where it is.